yyds-xtt/Graph-reinforcement-learning-literature/README.md

 # Graph-reinforcement-learning-literature
-This open source library is available to summarize several years of research papers on graph reinforcement learning for the convenience of researchers
+This open source library is available to summarize several years of research papers on graph reinforcement learning for the convenience of researchers.

+For any ideas and literature on graph reinforcement learning, please contact me.

+Mingshuo Nie,

+Northeastern University, China.

+E: niemingshuo@stumail.neu.edu.cn

 # 2021